blaze/blaze/presentations/markdown/nyc-start.md

 ... but they are limited to memory

-The state of biggish-data analysis is still wild
+*The state of biggish-data analysis is still wild*

 ## Approach

 *   Blaze is a user interface
     *   ... and something like a compiler
+    *   ... for analytic processing (like Pandas, not like Redis)
-* It isn't a database or a pandas replacement
+*   It isn't a database or a Pandas replacement
-* It complements databases to helps users connect to pre-existing technologies (SQL, Spark, out-of-core, etc..)
+*   It complements pre-existing systems by improving user access

 ## Play time